-High cholesterol is mostly diagnose on routine screening and has no known symptoms.
-Cholesterol is more common for those who have a family history of it or improper lifestyle such as eating a diet high in saturated fat may play a major role.
+High cholesterol is mostly diagnosed on routine screening.
+Cholesterol is more common for those who have a family history of it or improper lifestyle such as eating a diet with excess of carbohydrate and/or calories may play a major role.

 As per the modern medicine, there are no known symptoms for high level of cholesterol in blood.
-However, in alternative medicines such as Chinese's acupuncture define certain symptoms for increased level of cholesterol.
+However, in alternative medicines such as Chinese's traditional medicine define certain symptoms for increased level of cholesterol.
 Reverse analyzing those symptoms indicates the presence of raised cholesterol levels.
-Additionally, by going through various discussion forums and the symptoms experienced by the newly diagnosed hyperlipidemia patients, we shortlisted the below high-cholesterol symptoms.
+Additionally, by going through various discussion forums and the symptoms experienced by the newly diagnosed hyperlipidemia patients, we shortlisted the below symptoms for high-cholesterol.

 What are the symptoms of high cholesterol?